-But, like any "industry", leather production also has its downside.
-Animal husbandry globally has unfortunately not always held the values that correspond to our understanding of animal welfare.
-Particularly in South America, land competition is a big problem - when, for example, tropical rain forests are cut down to provide pastures for cattle.
-Chemicals used in the tanning of leather that can be detrimental to the workers in the tannery, can also be found in the final product.
+But, like any industry, leather production also has its downside.
+Animal husbandry around the world has unfortunately not always held the values that correspond with our understanding of animal welfare.
+Particularly in South America, land competition is a big problem - where, for example, tropical rain forests are cut down to provide pastures for cattle.
+Chemicals used in the tanning of leather that can be detrimental to the workers in the tannery can also be found in the final product.

 VAUDE has made a clear commitment for itself: we want to know where the leather in our products comes from and the conditions under which it is processed.
 Animal welfare, conservation and safe handling of chemicals are a priority for us.

 VAUDE uses terracare® leather exclusively for its shoes.
 Our supplier for shoe leather is a western German family-run business that takes its responsibility for people and nature very seriously.
 The firm is audited in accordance with the Leather Working Group Protocol and terracare® leather is certified with Best Class A.

 The raw materials for terracare® leather come exclusively from animals from registered farms in Northern Germany.
 The animals are transported gently over short distances to the slaughterhouse.
 The hides are left practically unpreserved as they travel to the tannery thanks to the short distances, which saves the environment from large amounts of salt.